espocrm/documentation/administration/jobs.md

 See how to configure cron [here](server-configuration.md#setup-a-crontab).

 In Unix systems cron is supposed to be run not more often than once a minute.
-It's possible to overcome such a limitation with the following trick.
+It's possible to overcome this limitation with the following trick.

-Add multiple lines in crontab with delays (in seconds):
+Add multiple lines in crontab with delays in seconds:

 ```
 * * * * * /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1